JohnLavender474/Megaman-Maverick/README.md

 ### Dr. Light’s Lab Cutscene
 Dr. Light restores Mega Man.
 However, he is unable to fully repair Proto Man since he is not familiar with his design.
-Dr. Light expresses concern over the return of Roboenza in a mutated form.
-Proto Man reveals that Schisma is rallying robots who feel oppressed, using the virus as both a weapon and a tool of radicalization and loyalty.
+Proto Man reveals that Schisma is rallying robots who feel oppressed, radicalizing them and promising a society where robots will destroy the wealthy humans and rule over the ones who remain.
 Worse, the Mavericks have seized and imprisoned Wily, forcing him against his will to build new Robot Masters to serve their cause.

-Dr. Light equips Mega Man with a few new power-ups along with the protective immunization system (*from Super Adventure Rockman), an upgrade allowing him to neutralize infected robots without destroying them.
-The system also provides limited immunity to low-level infection and the ability to absorb purified virus clouds for temporary boosts.

 Mega Man vows to stop the Mavericks, rescue Wily (despite their history), and prove that coexistence between humans and robots is still possible.

 ### Dr. Light’s Training Room

-With Dr. Light's medical upgrade, Megaman's gameplay has leveled up!
-Now, our heroic blue bomber...
+Dr. Light provides Megaman with new upgrades.
+Now, our heroic blue bomber can air dash and wall jump.

-• Can execute the new moves 'walljump' and ‘airdash’.
-These abilities persist limitless for the remaining duration of the game.

-• Can withstand virus clouds up to a certain amount using the PIS.
-After being by three Roboenza clouds, Megaman will glow purple, lose the ability to use all weapons except the Mega Buster, lose the ability to charge his Mega Buster, and will take double damage.

-• Can upgrade his internal abilities, but only if he buys them as Auto's Shop (examples:
-Virus/Roboenza Cloud Immunity LVL2, Charge Shot LVL3, Sliding Speed LVL2, etc).

-Now that Megaman has finished his new training session, he thanks Dr. Light for the upgrades and start his main mission once again.
+Once Megaman finishes his training session, he thanks Dr. Light for the upgrades and start his main mission once again.

 It's time to fight The Mavericks and save the world again!

 ### Core Gameplay and Story Progression

 Mega Man must take down eight Maverick Robot Masters.

-When Megaman defeats a Robot Master, he spares the robot’s life in exchange for their super power.
-Each Robot Master flees, promising in one manner or another to leave the Mavericks.
+When Megaman defeats a Robot Master, he spares their life in exchange for their superpower.

 ### Final Stages: Schisma’s Fortress

 Mega Man infiltrates Schisma's stronghold, battling advanced defenses.

 In one of the latter stages, Megaman confronts the eight Robot Masters.
 Each one lied to him about being remorseful and leaving the Mavericks.
 Not only that, but each one is stronger this time, with more health and dealing more damage to Megaman.

 After defeating the eight Robot Masters, he discovers Wily, imprisoned and remorseful.

 Wily admits, “For once, I didn’t want this!
 That... thing turned my genius against me!”
-He warns Mega Man of Schisma’s endgame: spreading the virus to control every robot worldwide and obliterate humanity’s ability to resist.

 In the final showdown, Mega Man confronts Schisma.
 During the battle, Schisma reveals he was Wily's prototype for a new age of robots—designed to question and rebel.
 He embodies the very